Pennon Foreign Language School, Beijing: Faculty

-Students Activities
+Student activities

 At Pennon Foreign Language School, Beijing, extracurricular activities are complementary to classroom teaching.
 Pennon's student community activities are in full swing.
 In order to cultivate responsible citizens in the future, the school has always encouraged students to organize themselves and evaluate themselves.
 The school hopes that when they grow up, they will have the ability to choose their own work and life with an independent value system and action force.
 And they will be inclusive and be the citizens who have the ability to bring well-being to themselves, their families and the whole society.

 In addition, the school also organized students carrying out volunteer activities to Thailand, Cambodia, Tanzania, Vietnam, the Fiji Islands and other countries to help students become citizens with universal spirit.
 The school also achieved excellent results in a number of competitions.
 In 2016, the school ranked seventh in the world in the Euclid Competition of University of Waterloo and ranked 10th in the whole country in the ASDAN Math Tournament.
 The business competition club in the school also won the Outstanding Company Award in the DECA-Microbiz, the national high school students' business competition, ranking first in the category of technology innovation companies.